Millionaire HabitsMillionaire Habits

 High-Interest Loans

-If you have high-interest loans, like payday loans or personal loans with exorbitant interest rates, prioritize paying them off to avoid further financial strain.
+If you have high-interest loans, like payday or personal loans with exorbitant interest rates, prioritize paying them off to avoid further financial strain.

 Unnecessary Insurance Coverage